-The entities which are permitted to market retail funds by law are:
+The entities that are legally permitted to market retail funds are:

-- Fund management companies.

-- · Depositaries.

-- Financial intermediaries registered or authorised by the CMVM to perform the relevant activities, namely those of placement and reception and transmission of orders on behalf of third parties.
+- Fund management companies. - Depositaries. - Financial intermediaries registered or authorised by the CMVM to perform the relevant activities, namely those of placement and reception and transmission of orders on behalf of third parties. - Other entities as foreseen in CMVM's Regulation and subject to its authorisation.
+Regarding fund marketing, these entities must observe the same rules and are subject to the same supervision as financial intermediaries.